Quantum Kirwan for quantum K-theory: Equivariant quantum K-theory

 to the ( \(L^{ \geq -1 } \) truncation of the) cotangent complex of \(L_\M\), satisfying that (c.f. \cite{bf:in}, \cite{gr:loc}) \(h^0(\phi)\) is an isomorphism and \(h^{-1}(\phi)\) is an epimorphism.
 The perfect obstruction theory defines the \emph{virtual tangent bundle}

 as in \cite[p.
 21]{coates:thesis}.
 That is, the virtual tangent bundle is the K-theoretic difference of the deformation space and the obstruction space.
-The virtual normal cone \(C \inject E_1=(E^{-1})^{\dual}\) induces the \emph{virtual structure sheaf } \cite{lee:qk1} as the complex
+The virtual normal cone \(C \inject E_1=(E^{-1})^{\dual}\) induces the \emph{virtual structure sheaf } \cite{lee:qk1} as the derived tensor product

 whose class in \(K(\M)\) is

 For any class \(\alpha\in K(\M)\) we define the \emph{virtual Euler characteristic}